-We visited the magical world of Grandfather Mountain while on the road with our kids.
+We visited the magical world of Grandfather Mountain in North Carolina while on the road with our kids.
 We bought entrance tickets at the gate but this was no theme park.
 This is a real mountain that dates back over a billion years.
 The legendary American frontiersman Daniel Boone (1734-1820) once hunted among its rocks.

 We made our way to its peaks while travelling in the slow lane on the Blue Ridge Parkway in North Carolina.
 It was a rainy and foggy day so our picnic basket stayed in the car as we followed the winding road up Grandfather Mountain.
 This Appalachian mountain in North Carolina has an elevation of 5946 feet (1,812 m).